-Total cooking time will reduce if you want to remove by hand the small core from each tomato ( I learned this technique from the folks at Rao’s) since you will also lose water from the tomatoes.
+Total cooking time will reduce if you want to remove by hand the small core from each tomato (I learned this technique from the folks at the original Rao’s NYC) since you will also lose some water from the tomatoes.
 Use and do not throw away, however, the tomato juices the tomatoes are packed in.

 Removing the cores of the tomatoes maximizes the flavor as a core from a tomato can create a bland tasting chewy bite.

-You will then reduce the cooking time to about 45-50 minutes since water from the inside of the tomatoes comes out when removing the cores.
+You will then reduce the cooking time to about 45 minutes since some water from the inside of the tomatoes can come out when removing the cores.